 These images show the metropolitan area of San Antonio, Texas.
 According to the U.S. Census Bureau, the population of the San Antonio metropolitan area was 863,669 in 1970.
 By 1990, the population had grown to 1.41 million.
 That growth continued, with increases to 1.71 million in 2000 and 2.14 million in 2010.
 The population change from 1990 to 2010 is a 25% increase, and in 2010, San Antonio ranked 25th in the country in population.

-Zoom in to see the changes over time near Randolph Air Force Base in the northeast part of the city, near the reservoirs southeast of the city, and the pronounced urban/suburban expansion west of the city.
+Click the other tabs to see the changes over time near Randolph Air Force Base in the northeast part of the city, near the reservoirs southeast of the city, and the pronounced urban/suburban expansion west of the city.

 Randolph Air Force Base is visible as two white strips northeast of the city.
 The base’s streets were laid out in a series of concentric circles, with the runways along the east and west sides.
 This pattern can be seen in the series of Landsat images.
 Randolph Field was dedicated on June 20, 1930, so there is not much change to see to the base itself.
 What changes is the amount of residential buildup surrounding the base, development creeping in from the southwest and spilling over the north side of the base.

 Street patterns in residential areas are clearer in some images than in others.
 As trees in these neighborhoods mature, they begin to cover the streets, so you will see this progression in these images.